 You can book in advance online at avanzabus or book from the bus station on the day.
 Buses leave hourly and will only cost around €10.00 round-trip.

 We used the train because we had interrail passes.
 However, if you don’t have an interrail pass, the bus is more direct and will help to minimize costs.
 It also means less hassle with connecting public transport.

 We always recommend public transportation for those on a budget but this isn’t for everyone.
 If you’re not concerned about spending a bit extra to take all the hassle out of the equation – or you are pressed for time – these tours can be the perfect way to be chauffeured around your day trip to Segovia in comfort.

 There are several options for your Madrid to Segovia day trip, but the best ones include doubling up with other cities such as Toledo and Avila on a full day tour if that fits with your plans.
 We’d recommend both of the tours below as getting half a day in Toledo or Avila is a huge bonus.

-Segovia is most famous for being home to one of the most impressive Roman aqueducts remaining today.
-Other major highlights include an alcázar where the old kings of Castile resided as well as the last Gothic cathedral built in Spain.
+Segovia is world famous for being home to one of the most impressive Roman aqueducts remaining today.
+Other major highlights include an alcázar where the old kings of Castile resided, as well as the last Gothic cathedral built in Spain.

 The quaint old town also features an assortment of churches, monasteries and museums if you have some extra time.
-In this highly appealing UNESCO world heritage town, you will be utterly spoiled for choice.
+You will be utterly spoiled for choice in this highly appealing UNESCO world heritage old town.